Evilnat/Cobra-PS3/8.5/README.md

     • Sorry if I forgot something else...

 ###### To do:
-    • rap2bin - bin2rap support by @esc0rtd3w
     • Patch to allow universal DVD region
-    • Patch PS2CLASSICS to be able to play it on DEX

 ### Data that need to be ported to every CFW version